GREENKEEPERS

 BLUE LIGHT

-When working with a machine, the flashing light will be on.
-When the flashing light is on, this means that you may not hit.
-As soon as the greenkeeper stands aside and turns off the flashing light in combination with raising his hand, you can hit again.
-During the mowing of the greens with the hand machines this will only be the raising of the hand.
-In the case of aeration work on the course, giving a signal will take longer.
-The greenkeeper usually gives a signal when he is out of range with the tractor by turning off the flashing light.
-If you do not notice this, he will raise his hand or sound his horn.
+While working with a machine, the flashing light will be on.
+When the flashing light is on, it means you are not allowed to hit.
+Once the greenkeeper steps aside and turns off the flashing light in conjunction with raising your hand, you may strike again.
+During mowing the greens with the hand machines, this will only be the raising of the hand.
+In the case of aeration work in the course , giving a signal will take longer.
+The greenkeeper will then usually signal when he is out of striking range with the tractor by turning off the flashing light.
+If you do not notice this he will raise a hand or sound a horn.

 It is an interaction of give and take, where the safety of the greenkeeper is paramount.
 We try to disturb you as little as possible while you are playing golf, but we do ask for your understanding.